-The term 'Financial Forecasting' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Financial Forecasting' is included in the Accounting edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Financial Forecasting refers to the corporate or government fiscal management tool for delivering information based on estimates from past, present, and anticipated future financial conditions of a firm or national government finances.
 It is extremely useful in projecting future revenue streams or expenditures.
 These can create a longer term or short term impact on corporate or government goals, policies, spending, and other activities.
 Such forecasting proves to be an indispensable component in the yearly budgeting activities.

 Financial Forecasting is also the implementation of historical data in order to prognosticate future financial directions and trends.
 Companies employ such means of forecasting so they can decide how best to allocate out their budgets in order to plan for expected expenses over a future time period.
 This prediction model will commonly be derived from the forecast for demand of the corporate services and goods they purvey.

 Investors can also employ such forecasting techniques to their advantages.
 They may run scenarios to decide if corporate events, including sales or revenue expectations, will boost or lower the stock price in a given firm.
 It gives the companies themselves a crucial means of benchmarking, which requires a longer term perspective on company operations.